 - 1/4 cup dried cherries or cranberries, halved

 - In a small bowl, cream shortening and sugar until light and fluffy.
 Beat in egg.
 Combine the flour, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
 Fold in cherries.

 - Coat muffin cups with cooking spray or line with paper liners; fill three-fourths full.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing to a wire rack.
 Serve warm.
-Yield: 6 muffins.

 I made the dried cranberry variation suggested by the editors and found that the muffin cups needed to be filled half-full, not three-quarters full, for a yield of 6.
 They rose well, were moist and looked pretty.
 But, I could taste a baking soda flavor, which I didn't care for.

 Follow along as we show you how to make these fantastic recipes from our archive.